-- 1. All assignments will be submitted as electronic copies to Canvas, which will automatically submit them to Turnitin.com.
-Assignments must be submitted on time to be eligible for full credit. - 2.
+- 1. All homework/quizzes/writing assignments will be submitted as electronic copies to Canvas, which will automatically submit them to Turnitin.com.
+All homework assignments must be submitted on time to be eligible for full credit. - 2.
 Except in the case of dare emergencies, all assignments submitted after the deadline will receive a penalty.
 Any submission within the first hour past the deadline is automatically late and loses 20% of the points.
 Any homework submitted after the first hour past the deadline and within 24 hours from the deadline will lose 50% of the points.
 No homework will be accepted after the second calendar day.
 This policy apply to any assignment in the course. - 3.
 It is your responsibility to verify that the submission has been successful.
 Do not procrastinate, since unforeseen circumstances may occur (computer problems, illness, etc.).
 Check the deadline of the assignment submission and make sure you adhere to it.
 Students agree that by taking this course all required assignments would be subject to review for textual similarity by Turnitin.com for the detection of plagiarism.
 All submitted assignments will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers; student names will never be stored in the Turnitin database.
 Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site.

-Class Participation in this online emergency course
+Class Participation in this online course

-This quarter BIMM 121 is an emergency course, created online to stop the spread of COVID-19 in our community.
-Thus, this course will not be able to reproduce what you would have experienced in the lab.
-To create community, links to join the video lab sessions will be provided on Canvas.
+This quarter, BIMM 121 is a remote course.
+Thus, this course will not be able to reproduce what you would have experienced in a wet lab.
+However, the remote format will allow the least number of disruption to your learning.

+To create community, links to join the video lab sessions will be provided in Canvas.
 Discussions will be facilitated by the instructional assistants and instructor and are meant to be a time to work collaboratively to analyze data, design experiments, and engage in troubleshooting of results.
 Students will be working on groups of six and divided in break out rooms.
 It is highly recommended that you actively participate because this is an opportunity to ask questions and get feedback.
-We appreciate it if you keep your video on during the lectures, lab sections, and office hours as it is better to interact with a live person, than a black screen or a photo!
+We appreciate if you keep your video on during the lectures and main lab sections as it is better to interact with a live person, than a black screen or a photo!
 IA and I would like to get to know you!
 And I am sure your experience will be much more rewarding!
+More details specific to the lab sections will be provided by your IA.